-And I’ve discovered subject doesn’t matter, which is why I’m simultaneously crafting my novel, blogging and writing professionally for the PR/marketing industry.
+And I’ve discovered subject doesn’t matter, which is why I write creatively for fun, blog for my mental health and create professional content as part of the PR/marketing industry.

 Heather Gearhart is known for her abilities as a writer, and her flair for balancing grassroots and internal communications with external efforts.
 She’s also known for being ridiculously particular about document formatting and AP Style.

-Her nearly 20 years of public relations experience includes everything from community outreach and member (industry) relations to crisis communications and social media.
-Working in both the agency and corporate settings, her creativity and professionalism has helped a myriad of organizations, including Shamrock Farms, Krispy Kreme, Susan G. Komen Arizona, Grand Canyon Railway, DMB/Verrado, WESTMARC/West Valley Treasures, Universal Technical Institute and PinnacleOne, among others.
+Her more than 20 years of public relations experience includes everything from community outreach and member (industry) relations to crisis communications and social media.
+Working in both the agency and corporate settings, her creativity and professionalism has helped a myriad of organizations, including OneAZ Credit Union, United Dairymen of Arizona, Shamrock Foodservice Warehouse, Shamrock Foods, Shamrock Farms, Krispy Kreme, Susan G. Komen Arizona, Grand Canyon Railway, DMB/Verrado, Universal Technical Institute and PinnacleOne, among others.

 In the past, Heather balanced public relations work with a teaching role at Northern Arizona University’s School of Communication where she taught a multitude of classes, including Introduction to Public Relations, PR Writing and the Public Relations Capstone/Campaigns course.

-She’s also a published author, regularly contributing to Flagstaff Moms Blog, in addition to writing articles for magazines and newspapers, and co-authoring Chapter 22, Case Studies for Organizational Communication (2010).
+She’s also a published author, past contributor to Flagstaff Moms Blog, in addition to writing articles for magazines and newspapers, and co-authoring Chapter 22, Case Studies for Organizational Communication (2010).

 Born and raised in Arizona, Heather earned her bachelor’s degree in public relations from Northern Arizona University.
-She lives in God’s country (AKA Flagstaff, Arizona) and enjoys her days alongside a fabulous husband, adorable little boy and girl, goofball goldendoodles “Gus” and “Pearl,” and ferocious kitty “Ashes.”
+She now resides in Chandler, AZ and is learning to love the desert landscape again after spending nearly 15 years enjoying fall leaves and mountain air of Flagstaff.
+She enjoys her days alongside a fabulous husband, adorable son and daughter, and goofball goldendoodles “Gus” and “Pearl.”

 God & The Good Book

 Yes.
 I have always had religion, but in more recent years – I’ve developed spirituality.
-There’s a difference, and it has to do with your personal relationship with God.
+There’s a difference, and it has to do with your personal relationship with God, a higher power, whatever name you prefer.
 Just like developing a close friendship, the more time you spend with God, the stronger your relationship.
 I develop my relationship through time set aside each day (sunrise), devotionals and reading the bible in the You Version Bible App.